kazurayam/HighlightingElementByTestObjectInEachAndEveryStep/README.md

 You can download the ZIP from [Releases](https://github.com/kazurayam/HighlightingElementByTestObjectInEachAndEveryStep/releases) page, unzip it and open with your Katalon Studio.

-This project was developed with Katalon Studio version 5.10.1
+This project was initially developed with Katalon Studio version 5.10.1.
+I have tested it using version 10.0.
+This project requires the Custom Keyword feature.
+So you can not run this using Katalon Studio v9.x Free.

 This project proposes a solution to the issue discussed in the Katalon Forum:
 [How to highlight test object in each and every step](https://forum.katalon.com/t/how-to-highlight-test-object-in-each-and-every-step/17408)

+The oringinal poster proposed a custom keyword implementation which give highlight to a specific HTML element on a page provided with a TestObject.

+## Problem to solve

 The originator asked:

 >I have created a keyword to highlight testobject.
 Please tell me how to call this keyword globally in such a way that it should highlight testobject of each step during test case execution

-He proposed a custom keyword implementation which give highlight to a specific HTML element on a page provided with a TestObject.

-## Problem to solve

 The originator wrote:

 >it should highlight testobject of each step during test case execution

 This implies that he do not like such code: